pojntfx/networked-linux-memsync/docs/notes.md

       - It is possible to do the chunking in two places; on the mount API's side, and on the (potentially remote) backend's side
       - Doing the chunking on the backend's side is usually much faster than on the mount API's side, as writes with lengths smaller than the chunk size will mean that the remote chunk needs to be fetched first, significantly increasing the latency esp. in scenarios with high RTT
       - Benchmark: Local vs. remote chunking
-    - Pre- and post-copy VM live migration
-      - While these systems already allow for some optimizations over simply using the NBD protocol over WAN, they still mean that chunks will only be fetched as they are being needed, which means that there still is a guaranteed minimum downtime
-      - In order to improve on this, a more advanced API (the managed mount API) was created
-      - A field that tries to optimize for this use case is live migration of VMs
-      - Live migration refers to moving a virtual machine, its state and connected devices from one host to another with as little downtime as possible
-      - There are two types of such migration algorithms; pre-copy and post-copy migration
-      - Pre-copy migration works by copying data from the source to the destination as the VM continues to run (or in the case of a generic migration, app/other state continues being written to)
-      - First, the initial state of the VM's memory is copied to the destination
-      - If, during the push, chunks are being modified, they are being marked as dirty
-      - These dirty chunks are being copied over to the destination until the number of remaining chunks is small enough to satisfy a maximum downtime criteria
-      - Once this is the case, the VM is suspended on the source, and the remaining chunks are synced over to destination
-      - Once the transfer is complete, the VM is resumed on the destination
-      - This process is helpful since the VM is always available in full on either the source or the destination, and it is resilient to a network outage occurring during the synchronization
-      - If the VM (or app etc.) is however changing too many chunks on the source during the migration, the maximum acceptable downtime criteria might never get reached, and the maximum acceptable downtime is also somewhat limited by the available RTT
-      - An alternative to pre-copy migration
-      - In this approach, the VM is immediately suspended on the source, moved to the destination with only a minimal set of chunks
-      - After the VM has been moved to the destination, it is resumed
-      - If the VM tries to access a chunk on the destination, a page fault is raised, and the missing page is fetched from the source, and the VM continues to execute
-      - The benefit of post-copy migration is that it does not require re-transmitting dirty chunks to the destination before the maximum tolerable downtime is reached
-      - The big drawback of post-copy migration is that it can result in longer migration times, because the chunks need to be fetched from the network on-demand, which is very latency/RTT-sensitive
     - Combining pre- and post-copy migration with managed mounts
       - For the managed mount API, both paradigms were implemented
       - The managed mount API is primarily intended as an API for reading from a remote resource and then syncing changes back to it however, not migrating a resource between two hosts